6 Ecommerce Lead Nurturing Ideas to Boost your Store Purchases

 Let’s say you run a shoe store and your prospect has added a few items in the cart and left.
 It could be that they were just window shopping but to get them back to their abandoned cart and actually close a sale you can send them an email with a quiz.

 First, you remind them of items in their cart and then ask if they want to make a shoe purchase based on their personality.
 Or, you can direct them to a quiz-format shoe guide.
 They would definitely love seeing personalized results and will be motivated to buy.
+However, be sure to implement a DMARC protocol so that scammers don’t send fraudulent offers via your email domain to customers.

 #4 Engage online visitors with LIVE CHAT